jakesock/dp-memories/README.md

 #### Front-End

 - React as front-end library/framework
-- Redux (using React-Redux) for state-management
+- Redux for state-management
+- React-Redux to connect Redux with React
 - Redux-Thunk for asynchronous action creators
 - Axios for API requests
-- React-File-Base64 for image upload (planning to move to cloudinary soon)
+- Cloudinary for image hosting
 - Moment for displaying distance between post date and current date
 - MaterialUI for pre-styled components